Where Science Meets Security

 D.C. and Maryland Pricing Discount

-Students beginning a master's or certificate program at the Schar School in the fall 2023 semester or later, who reside in Washington, D.C., and Maryland can qualify for a tuition rate is equivalent to the in-state rate!
+Master's or certificate students who reside in Washington, D.C., and Maryland can qualify for a tuition rate is equivalent to the in-state rate!
+This new policy applies to Schar School students who begin their degree in fall 2023 or later.

 Where Our Recent Graduates Work